 Rural Arts is one of just under 2,000 cultural and creative organisations across the country receiving urgently needed support.
-A total of £333 of investment has now been announced as part of the first rounds of the Culture Recovery Fund grants programme being administered by Arts Council England.
+A total of £333 million of investment has now been announced as part of the first rounds of the Culture Recovery Fund grants programme being administered by Arts Council England.

 The funding will ensure Rural Arts can continue to deliver safe, in-person creative activities across 3,500 square miles of rural North Yorkshire until at least March 2021.

 CEO and Director, Rural Arts, Max May, said: